Which Is Best For You? |

 |

+Keep in mind, if you only ride fast on open fields, lakes and trainbeds, where the field of vision is good, you can use a shorter carbide because you have more time to react.
+If you want to drive through the tight twisties the longer carbide would be safer.
 If you are riding at 60-80 mph the longer the carbide the sooner you can change the direction of the sled.
 This is an important consideration because TREES ALWAYS WIN!!!
-If you weigh 250 – 300 lbs – go to the next longer carbide right away.
+If you weigh 230lbs or more – go to the 8" Triple Point right away.

 WEAR ROD CHARTS